albertogarza/blog/content/posts/angular-vs-react-part-1.md

 React is very clear about how your component gets attached or rendered.
 You call their `ReactDOM.render()` method and tell it where you want your component to be.

-Did you catch the fact that you have to call React's code, and not the other way around?
+Did you catch the fact that you have to call React's code and not the other way around?

 React is full of examples like the above.
 There's rarely any "magic" going on with it.
 It usually does what you code it to do.
 Period.

 ## Conclusion

 Unless you've dabbled with a framework, it is really hard to grasp how it feels like coding in one (or coding to one).
-There's generally a very deep learning curve coming up to speed in a framework, but that investment pays itself off as the time goes by as frameworks tend to make developers more productive over time by saving them time from programming aspects that they would otherwise need to create plumbing for.
-Libraries are quick to get up to speed on them, but generally tend to absorb more of your time as repetitive coding tasks are your responsibility and this freedom (and ignorance) can lead you to dangerous patterns that will probably need some deep-dive fixing at some points in the life of the project.
+There's generally a very deep learning curve coming up to speed in a framework, but that investment pays itself off as time goes by as frameworks tend to make developers more productive over time by saving them time from programming aspects that they would otherwise need to create plumbing for.
+Libraries are quick to get up to speed on them but generally tend to absorb more of your time as repetitive coding tasks are your responsibility and this freedom (and ignorance) can lead you to dangerous patterns that will probably need some deep-dive fixing at some points in the life of the project.